 Here are a few of our top suggestions to help you prepare before your root canal procedure:

-- Clear any infection first.
+Clear any infection first.
 If you have an infection, this will create a lot of inflammation and pain.
-Your dentist should prescribe you antibiotics to get rid of the infection before the procedure.
+Your dentist may decide to prescribe you antibiotics to get rid of the infection before and/or after the procedure.
 Getting rid of the infection first will reduce the discomfort of the procedure by a large amount.